Hi! I have a weekend project for you: Ding Dongs. Yeah, it’s like that.

 1 cup well-shaken buttermilk

-Finely chop chocolate and in a bowl combine with hot coffee.
-Let mixture stand, stirring occasionally, until chocolate is melted and mixture is smooth.
+2. Finely chop chocolate and transfer to a bowl.
+Pour hot coffee over chocolate and let the mixture stand, stirring occasionally, until chocolate is melted and mixture is smooth.

-Into a large bowl sift together sugar, flour, cocoa powder, baking soda, baking powder, and salt.
-In another large bowl with an electric mixer beat eggs until thickened slightly and lemon colored.
+3. Into a large bowl, sift together sugar, flour, cocoa powder, baking soda, baking powder, and salt.
+In another large bowl, with an electric mixer, beat eggs until thickened slightly and lemon colored.
 Slowly add oil, buttermilk, vanilla, and melted chocolate mixture to eggs, beating until combined well.
 Add sugar mixture and beat on medium speed until just combined well.

-Divide batter between pans and bake in middle of oven until a tester inserted in center comes out clean, about 1 hour.
+4. Divide batter between pans and bake in the middle of oven until a tester inserted in center comes out clean, about 1 hour.

 Seven Minute Frosting